IsaKidd refining technology: The old way of electrorefining copper (pre-1978)

+IsaKidd process

 The development of the Isa Process tank house technology at CRL eliminated the whole process and cost of producing the starter sheets by using stainless-steel permanent cathodes.
 It also included substantial automation of the process of inserting the permanent cathodes into the electrolytic cells and their subsequent removal and stripping of the sheets of deposited cathode copper.
 The labour force required to operate a refinery using the IsaKidd technology has been estimated at 60–70% less of that required for refineries using starter sheets.

 MIM Holdings began marketing the Isa Process technology in 1980, as a result of demand from other refinery operators.

 Falconbridge subsequently independently developed a similar process to improve operations at its Kidd Creek copper refinery, near Timmins, Ontario.
 The initial development of permanent cathodes was for internal use, but marketing of the Kidd Process was initiated in 1992 after requests from other refinery operators.

 The two technologies were brought together as the IsaKidd Technology in 2006, when Xstrata bought Falconbridge.

 The IsaKidd Technology now dominates global copper refining.
 It has been licensed to 102 users and Xstrata Technology, which markets the technology, reports on its website a total installed capacity of some 12 million tonnes per year (“t/y”) of copper production, as of October 2011.
 This is about 60% of the estimated 2011 global refined copper production of 19.7 million tonnes.

 The development of the IsaKidd technology allowed increased productivity, reduced operating costs and the production of consistent, high-quality cathode copper.